samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

 - Commits over Time, e.g. Line charts to visualize commits per repo over time.
 - User Activity, e.g. Pie charts for activity distribution across users (who is most active in terms of issues and PRs).

+Finally, we can implement some data testing procedures as follows:
+- Using built-in test capabilities in DBT for data validation, e.g unique check, not-null check, etc.
+- implementing audit for columns for the metadata
+- Setting up alerts for data anomalies by probably using a DBT test JSON file to log test results and then use a small Python service to trigger an alert if things go out of those results

 ## Requirements

 * Docker